madeline-xs/madeline-xs/README.md

 ## Hi there, I'm Madeline 👋

 I am a software engineer with experience in web development (front-end and back-end), general purpose programming, and database  architecture.
-I like designing software solutions for real-world problems, and I always look for ways that I can improve my approach.
-Lately I've been focused on strengthening my knowledge of cryptography and API development.
+I like working on projects that challenge me as a developer and push me to learn new tools, strategies, and design.
+My current focus is in the area of API development and web crypto.